parasyte-x/RoboPay/README.md

 cd isaac_sim && "$ISAACSIM_ROOT/python.sh" run.py --robot_type g1
 ```

-Press **▶ Play** in the GUI once the scene finishes loading.
 The sim subscribes to ROS2 `/cmd_vel` and drives the robot policy from it.

 ## 2. Start the bridge